 MPS in Management Application Guide

-Interested students should apply online through the Cornell University Graduate School.
 Select “Management, M.P.S.” as the field.
-On the Educational History page select “None (general program)” in the concentration section and follow the instructions the rest of application instructions.
+On the Educational History, concentration page, select “None (general program)” then follow the instructions for applying to the program.

 The MPS in Management requires as foundational preparation the Cornell Undergraduate Business Minor (or equivalent).
 If you are in the progress of completing this requirement, you may indicate this on your application.